Product Requirements Document (PRD)

 | FR-06 | The system adapts its register to the detected persona profile | Should |

-| FR-07 | The system recognises when a conversation has stalled (6+ exchanges without qualification progress) and offers a human | Must |
+| FR-07 | The system recognises when a conversation has stalled (6+ exchanges without a Stage 3 proposal being triggered) and offers a human.
+A turn counter per session resets when a Stage 3 proposal is issued; at 6 it activates the stall handoff path. | Must |

 | FR-07a | The system treats each session as stateless — no cross-session memory is maintained in v1.
 Each visit starts fresh regardless of prior conversations | Must |